 - Content Manager

 These different levels can be allocated to users to control what actions they are able to take, such as;

 - Delete Items

 - Print Items

-This range of control makes managing data much simpler for large organisations as they can ensure that files are never wrongly shared or moved out of their pre-existing folder structure by accident.
+This control range makes managing data much simpler for large organisations as they can ensure that files are never wrongly shared or moved out of their pre-existing folder structure by accident.

 When a Shared Drive is shared with you from an external organisation, a small key is displayed over the icon as an indicator.
-This serves as an important reminder that any data stored here is accessible to all members, both internal and external.
+This serves as an important reminder that any data stored here is accessible to all internal and external members.

 Give us a hand!

-If you need help setting up your shared drives, we have a team that have set up file structures for countless organisations.
-We'd be more than happy to help you out - just drop your email below and we'll get back to you asap!
+If you need help setting up your shared drives, we have a team that has set up file structures for countless organisations.
+We'd be more than happy to help you out - just drop your email below, and we'll get back to you asap!
 Alternatively, if you're ready to get started, you can book a discovery call!